 To complicate matters further, the Lifetime Allowance applies to all benefits accrued under Registered Occupational Pension Scheme rules.
 That is straight forward when you are only considering a person’s pension savings.

-What a lot of people may not realise is that any Group Life Assurance benefits written under a Registered Group Life Assurance scheme also fall under the Registered Pension Scheme rules.
+What a lot of people may not realise is that any Group Life Assurance benefits are written under a Registered Group Life Assurance scheme also fall under the Registered Pension Scheme rules.

 As a result, it becomes a lot easier to reach and exceed the Lifetime Allowance when a person’s death-in-service lump sum is added to their pension savings.
 Suddenly people with no previous worries of breaching the allowance could find their next of kin facing significant tax liabilities should they die as a result of adding together their death-in-service benefit and their pension savings.